sttp/Specification/Output/README.md

 STTP is an open, data point centric publish/subscribe transport protocol that can be used to securely exchange time-series style data and automatically synchronize metadata between two applications.
 The protocol supports sending real-time and historical data at full or down-sampled resolutions.
 When sending historical data, the replay speed can be controlled dynamically for use in visualizations to enable users to see data faster or slower than recorded in real-time.

 The wire protocol employed by STTP implements a publish/subscribe data exchange model using simple commands with a compressed binary serialization of data points.
 The protocol does not require a predefined or fixed configuration - that is, the data points values arriving in one data packet can be different than those arriving in another.
-Each packet of data consists of a collection of data points where each instance is a compact structure containing an ID, a timestamp or sequence, a value and any associated flags.
+Each packet of data consists of a collection of data points where each instance is a compact structure containing an ID, a timestamp or sequence, a value and any associated state, e.g., quality flags.

 STTP is implemented using functionality called a _command channel_ and a _data channel_.
 The actual IP transport protocols for these channels varies based on need, but is often either a single TCP/IP transport for both the command and data channel -or- a TCP/IP based command channel with a UDP/IP based data channel.

 The command channel is used to reliably negotiate session specific required communication, state and protocol parameters.
 The command channel is also used to authenticate with other STTP instances, exchange metadata on available data points, and request specific data points for subscription.
 The data channel is used to send compact, binary encoded packets of data points.

 STTP includes strong access control and encryption and is configurable to allow use of private keys in a highly isolated environment.
-When encryption and strong identity verification is enabled, STTP utilizes standard key management services with X.509 identity certificates for authentication.
+When encryption and strong identity verification is enabled, STTP utilizes standard Transport Layer Security (TLS) with X.509 identity certificates for authentication.

 In this section of the STTP specification, first data communication fundamentals are presented that set the boundary conditions for protocol design.
-These are followed by an introduction to the major components STTP.
+These are followed by an introduction to the major components of STTP.

 ### Background